-- The department aims to provide one year of matching funds for approximately four students who are awarded CGPS Dean's Scholarships each year.
+- The department aims to provide one year of matching funds for approximately two students who are awarded CGPS Dean's Scholarships each year.
 Holders of MSc Dean's Scholarships who receive matching funding from the department will receive 50% of the value of this award in the second year of their program from the devolved scholarship fund, while their supervisor(s) will provide the other 50% of the award in the second year.
-Holders of PhD Dean's Scholarships who receive matching funding from the department will receive 50% of the value of this award in the second year.
 Holders of PhD Dean's Scholarships who receive matching funding from the department will receive 50% of the value of this award in the third year of their program from the devolved scholarship fund while their supervisor(s) will provide the other 50% of the award in the third year. - Faculty who receive a CGPS New Faculty Graduate Student Award funding will receive one year of matching funding from the devolved scholarship fund.
 The student who receives this funding must meet the eligibility requirements for a Devolved Scholarship and must be approved by the College of Graduate and Postdoctoral Studies (CGPS).
-The student must apply for renewal of the scholarship for the second year to the Graduate Studies Committee by June 30 using the same form as students who hold a Department Devolved Scholarship. - Students who receive a NSERC or other national scholarship, and do not receive a tuition award from the College of Graduate and Postdoctoral Studies (CGPS) will also be considered by the Graduate Studies Committee for a \$3000 tuition award.
+The student must apply for renewal of the scholarship for the second year to the Graduate Studies Committee by June 30 using the same form as students who hold a Department Devolved Scholarship. - Students who receive a NSERC or other national scholarship, and do not receive a tuition award from the College of Graduate and Postdoctoral Studies (CGPS), will also be considered by the Graduate Studies Committee for a \$3000 tuition award.